mbaily/fast_todo/README.md

 The app uses a `SECRET_KEY` to sign JWT access tokens.
 Keep this key private and persistent between server restarts unless you intentionally want to invalidate sessions.

 - Windows (development/local)
-  - The PowerShell startup script will create `gpt5_fast_todo.env` in the project root and write a generated `SECRET_KEY` into it if one is not found.
+  - The PowerShell startup script will create `fast_todo.env` in the project root and write a generated `SECRET_KEY` into it if one is not found.
 That file will be loaded for the running process when you start the server via the script.
-  - Example: `gpt5_fast_todo.env` will contain a line like `SECRET_KEY=...`.
+  - Example: `fast_todo.env` will contain a line like `SECRET_KEY=...`.

 - Debian / Linux (server)
   - For a durable server place the secret in a system location that your service can read.
-A common pattern is a file under `/etc/` (for example `/etc/gpt5_fast_todo/env`) or as an environment variable in your systemd service unit.
+A common pattern is a file under `/etc/` (for example `/etc/fast_todo/env`) or as an environment variable in your systemd service unit.
 The scripts accept an externally-provided `SECRET_KEY` (e.g. `SECRET_KEY=yourkey scripts/run_server_debian.sh`).
   - Rotating the `SECRET_KEY` will invalidate previously issued JWTs.
 Users may need to log out and log back in after rotation.

 Security notes
-  - Do not commit `gpt5_fast_todo.env` or any file containing `SECRET_KEY` to version control.
+  - Do not commit `fast_todo.env` or any file containing `SECRET_KEY` to version control.
 Treat it like a secret.

 ## Hashtags in names and todos